CaptainEmerson/FSE-2014-BugLocalizer/README.md

 Here is the link to the [Original Project Repo](https://github.com/smagsmu/BugLocalizer) and here is the link to the [Video](https://www.youtube.com/watch?v=iWHaLNCUjBY) showing the demonstration of the tool.

-In this repository, for ImpactMiner you will find:
+In this repository, for BugLocalizer you will find:

  :white_check_mark: Source code for BugLocalizer